 How to Sum Multiple Excel Rows?

-At the start of the excel basics, we all have learned calculator way of adding up numbers.
-For an example look at the below data.
+At the start of the excel basics, we all have learned a calculator way of adding up numbers.
+For example, look at the below data.

-At first, we have applied the excel formula like below.
+At first, we have applied the Basic Excel Formulas like below.

 It Sums multiple excel rows and gives the output as shown below:

 In this article, we will see how to sum multiple rows together to get the total of numbers.

 Below are the examples of Sum multiple rows in excel.

 SUM function allows us to select individual cells as well as a range of cells together.
 An individual cell is nothing but cell references and also an array of cells.

 Individual Cell Reference Example: SUM (A1, A5, A6)